jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

 ## General
 This plugin provides a new state called `active` to nodes and edges.
 Graphical elements in user interfaces have usually multiple states like `hidden`, `hover`, `focus`, and `active`.
 They are keys to enable great user interaction.
 For instance, one might create a plugin that drag all active nodes, which are eventually considered as "selected" elements.
 Sigma.js provides the `hidden` and `hover` states only.

-See the following [example code](../../examples/active-state.html) and [unit tests](../../test/unit.plugins.activeState.js) for full usage.
+See the following [unit tests](../../test/unit.plugins.activeState.js) for full usage.

 To use, include all .js files under this folder.
 Then initialize it as follows: